pmp174/Bit/README.md

 * Pokémon Mini ([PokeMini](https://github.com/pokerazor/pokemini)) - **[FIXED FOR ARM64]**
 * WonderSwan ([Mednafen](https://mednafen.github.io)) - **[FIXED FOR ARM64]**
 * **Commodore 64 (VICE)** - **[FIXED FOR ARM64]**
+Known Issues#
+Some of these cores are unavailable due to compile issues.
+Will be ironing that out soon.

 ## Minimum Requirements
 - macOS Mojave 10.14.4 (for general use)